harness/flag_cleanup/README.md

 ```

 3. Observe that the `if else` block for `STALE_FLAG` has been removed from the code and the flag is now treated as globally true.

-### Getting Started Guide
-To get started with running local examples, creating flag cleanup prs via pipelines and writing your own custom rules see our [getting started guide](docs/README.md).